wasabi39/kaiserreich-nlp/README.md

 3) An html file for each category is generated, containing useful information and pretty graphs about the topic modelling.
 The results in these html files were then analyzed by me.
 For example, it was clear that the positive sentences center on the following 3 topics: 1) Mitteleuropa as an industrial powerhouse led by Germany, 2) Mitteleuropa as a rich region with beautiful nature, and 3) Mitteleuropa as the center of civilization.

-Additionally, a number of tools at https://ddc.dwds.de/dstar/gei_digital/ were used.
+Additionally, a number of tools at https://ddc.dwds.de/dstar/gei_digital/ were used for analysing the data.
+This e.g. includes tools for analyzing which words frequently cooccur in the same sentences (collocations).

 I also experimented with finetuning the sentiment analysis model on smaller historical datasets - however, the results were disappointing due to the low quality and quantity of the available data.
-The approach with masked language modelling produced significantly better results.
+The approach with masked language modelling was a massive improvement over this.